Shintai: Description

 The most common shintai are man-made objects like mirrors, swords, jewels (for example comma-shaped stones called magatama), gohei (wands used during religious rites), and sculptures of kami called shinzō (神像), but they can be also natural objects such as rocks (shinishi (神石)), mountains (shintai-zan (神体山)), trees (shinboku (神木)), and waterfalls (shintaki (神滝)).
+Ritual objects prepared specifically for this purpose, such as the himorogi (a sacred enclosure of evergreen branches), the iwasaka (a stone altar), and the torimono (objects held by performers in sacred dance), are likewise classified as forms of yorishiro, reflecting the belief that kami manifest themselves through nature.
 Before the forcible separation of kami and Buddhas of 1868 (shinbutsu bunri) a shintai could even be the statue of a Buddhist deity.

 Other shintai include the mirror Yata no Kagami (one of the Imperial Regalia of Japan), Mount Miwa, Mount Nantai, Mount Kibi no Nakayama, the Nachi Falls, and the Meoto Iwa rocks.
 Many mountains like Mount Miwa or the Three Mountains of Kumano (Kumano sanzan) are considered shintai and are therefore called shintaizan (神体山).
 The most widely known and renowned shintai is Mount Fuji.

 An example of a shintaizan (神体山) in a Japanese new religion is Mount Hongu (本宮山, Hongū-yama) in Ayabe, Kyoto, which is sacred to the Oomoto religion.
 Mount Hongu is located on the grounds of Baishō-en (梅松苑), which was declared by its founders Nao Deguchi and Onisaburo Deguchi to be the spiritual center of Japan around the turn of the 20th century.

 A yokozuna, a wrestler at the top of sumo's power pyramid, is a living shintai.
 For this reason, his waist is circled by a shimenawa, a sacred rope which protects sacred objects from evil spirits.
 A kannushi, that is, a Shinto priest, can become a living shintai when a kami enters his body during religious ceremonies.
+In this state the person is properly termed a yorimashi; kami may similarly take possession of animals, which then serve as their familiars, known as tsukawashime or osakigami.